Mixed-race Dominicans: Genetic ancestry and DNA testing

 Timeline of the Dominican Republic's genetic make-up since 500 years ago showing the impact of migrations.
 The founder Dominican population was mostly European in origin with some Native Taíno element, but was modified by subsequent African inflows.

 According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Indigenous ancestry.
 The average DNA admixture of the founder Dominican population is 73% European, 10% Native, and 17% African.

 The majority of Dominicans are a mix of Europeans and Africans, with lesser amounts of Indigenous blood, and they can accurately be described as "Mulatto" or "Tri-racial".
 Dominican Republic have several informal terms to loosely describe a person's degree of racial admixture, Mestizo means any type of mixed ancestry unlike in other Latin American countries it describes specifically a European/native mix, Indio describes mixed race people whose skin color is between white and black.

 Dominicans in Dominican Day Parade 2019.

-The majority of the Dominican population is tri-racial, with nearly all mixed race individuals having Taíno Native American ancestry along with European and African ancestry.
+The majority of the Dominican population is tri-racial, with nearly all mixed race individuals having Taíno Indigenous ancestry along with European and African ancestry.
 European ancestry in the mixed population typically ranges between 50% and 60% on average, while African ancestry ranges between 30% and 40%, and the Native ancestry usually ranges between 5% and 10%.
 European and Native ancestry tends to be strongest in cities and towns of the north-central Cibao region, and generally in the mountainous interior of the country.
 African ancestry is strongest in coastal areas, the southeast plain, and the border regions.

 In Dominican Republic and some other Latin American countries, it can sometimes be difficult to determine the exact number of racial groups, because the lines between whites and lighter multiracials are very blurry, which is also true between blacks and darker multiracials.
 As race in Dominican Republic acts as a continuum of white—mulatto—black and not as clear cut as in places like the United States.
 And many times in the same family, there can be people of different colors and racial phenotypes who are blood related, this is due to the large amounts of interracial mixing for hundreds of years in Dominican Republic and the Spanish Caribbean in general, allowing for high amounts of genetic diversity.

 Dominican Republic people in the town of Moca.